 , they all somehow fail to convince.
 It is easy to carp, since the riddle cannot be answered now its perpetrator is dead, but the evidence supporting all of the ‘solutions’ is weak.
 British Museum

 conducted by August Manns in honor of Franz Liszt who was present for the occasion.
 Elgar expressed his opinion of the performance by writing a message in cipher on his program.
 It was later decoded as “Gets you to joy, and hysterious.”
-The word ‘hysterious’ is a portmanteau based on the words ‘hysteria’, ‘mysterious’, and ‘tear’.
-In July 1897, Elgar sent a coded letter to Dora Penny who later became the “variationee” for Variation X with the nickname Dorabella.
-This coded message is known as the Dorabella cipher, and it is among the most famous puzzles in cryptography because it remained unbroken for over a century before being solved by Tim Roberts in May 2009.
-In Buckley’s 1905 biography, Elgar describes how he amused himself with cryptograms on railway journeys, and solved an allegedly unbreakable cipher by John Holt Schooling featured in an 1896 issue of The Crystal Palace Pall Mall Gazette.
-He was so pleased with his discovery he painted the solution on a wooden box using black paint.
+The word ‘hysterious’ is a portmanteau based on the words hysteria, mysterious, and tear.
+In July 1897, Elgar sent a coded letter to Dora Penny who in 1899 was immortalized as the “variationee” for Variation X with the nickname Dorabella.
+This coded message known as the Dorabella cipher is among the most famous puzzles in cryptography because it remained unbroken for over a century before being credibly solved by Tim Roberts in May 2009.
+In Buckley’s 1905 biography, Elgar describes how he amused himself with cryptograms on railway journeys, solving an allegedly unbreakable cipher by John Holt Schooling featured in an 1896 issue of The Crystal Palace Pall Mall Gazette.
+He was so pleased with his discovery he painted the solution in black paint on a wooden box.
 That box is now in the possession of the .
 A box is ideal for displaying the solution because it is a Nihilist cipher, also known as a checkerboard cipher due to its grid pattern of cells arranged in columns and rows.
 Elgar Birthplace Museum

 The fundamental allure of any puzzle is the prospect of solving it.
 Cryptograms were to Elgar what